QAT Shortcuts: The BEST Setup

 If you missed my video on how to set up the Million Dollar PowerPoint Shortcut, see 5:27 in the video below.

-Note: Make sure you understand the difference between the two alignment settings I discuss in my article called Align to Slide vs. Align Selected Objects.
+Note: Make sure you understand the difference between the two alignment settings I discuss in our article called Align to Slide vs. Align Selected Objects.

 Changing your Font Color is one of the most repetitive tasks you will perform as you build and edit slides for your clients and bosses to make sure that your presentations are standardized and look professional.